 Scott Allan is a stage Lighting Designer based in Melbourne, Australia.
 He works with a diverse range of theatre makers, corporate producers and educators, presenting creative work to engage contemporary audiences...

 In 1996 he established a small production company to produce and manage theatrical productions.
 Scott toured nationally with Henri Szeps' one-man shows I'm not a Dentist and Wish I'd Said That, and for Adrian Bohm, Late Nite Catechism with Denise Roberts.
-Scott has continued in developing a range of new work as part of the creative teams or producing partners, including Thomas Banks’ Power of Love (Platform Youth Theatre) Margaret Fulton, Queen of the Dessert (Present Tense), and as a founding member, the theatrical work of Straightjacket Productions.
+Scott has continued in developing a range of new work as part of the creative teams or producing partners, including Someone Like Thomas Banks (Straightjacket Productions/Platform Youth Theatre) Margaret Fulton, Queen of the Dessert (Present Tense), and as a founding member, the theatrical work of Straightjacket Productions.

 Highlights for Scott include: